As our society progresses, we need more electricity and energy consumption for the betterment of our lives.

 While professionals can give you an estimate, it may not necessarily be accurate all of the time.
 The best is to call up at least 2-3 electrical contractors and ask them for their experience and pricing for each project.

-There could always be other factors that can affect the cost of your electrical project (such as ERP fees, parking fees).
+There could always be other factors that can affect the cost of your electrical project (such as ERP fees, and parking fees).
 Most importantly, look for a registered EMA licensed worker.

 Factors that can affect electrician rates